eulerlab/djimaging/README.md

 This will create a folder <code>djimaging/djimaging/user/your_username_here/notebooks</code>
 with some tutorial notebooks.
-> ❗ Per default everyhing in this folder will not be under version control.
+> ❗ Per default everything in this folder will not be under version control.
-> Consider adding an expection for your files here, but do not upload them to the shared repository.
+> Consider adding an expectation for your files here, but do not upload them to the shared repository.
 > Do not upload personal config files.

 ### Clean up